jrbrtsn/ban2fail/README.md

 Syntax in the config file is pretty much the same as the nftables syntax.
 All keywords must be in upper case.
-Any values in the key-\>value pairs have whitespace stripped from the beginning and end of the line.
+Any values in the key=value pairs have whitespace stripped from the beginning and end of the line.
 Since there is no escaping of characters going on, regular expressions are WYSIWYG.